vatpac-technology/sops/docs/controller-skills/towerstrips.md

 The bottom of the window holds the Control Bar.
 This panel contains the server connection status, aerodrome selected and ATIS code among other elements.

 The *INHIBIT* and *FOR STP* button respectively remove and add selected aircraft from the strip board as required.

+The *XX CROSS XX* adds a red highlight to the strip, marking its intentions to cross an active runway, rather than depart from it.

+The *PDC* button opens the default vatSys PDC editor.

+!!!
+Note
+    **Currently, PDCs through OzStrips can only be sent via Private Message, not through Hoppies.**

+    To send a PDC through vatAcars, you'll be required to dispatch it manually.

 ### Strips